 I am a contemplative and an outdoor adventurer who finds life and inspiration exploring the expansive intersections between spirituality and physicality, solitude and community, silence and word.
-I make my home in the Pacific Northwest where feet, skis, bicycles, and ferry boats afford the freedom to explore all manner of terrain across every season.
+I make my home in the Pacific Northwest where my feet, skis, bicycles, and ferry boats afford the freedom to explore all manner of terrain across every season.
 Whether alone or in community, I listen for the heart of a place or a person and write about what I find there.

 My love for words and poetry began in 2012 when I discovered the work of David Whyte.
 Whether reading poetry or prose, I find myself indebted to the wisdom and inspired by the beauty of words to reach down and touch the core of person.
 Words–and more, the authors who write them–have the capacity to companion with us as we navigate the ever-changing waters of our lives.
 Whyte says: